 “Having multiple price points kills the coach in the long-term,” says James.
 But there are a couple strategies you can use if the goal is to reach more clients.
 First, master your business practices and build your book of clients to where you can easily take care of yourself.
 Then if you want to reach more clients you can slowly reduce price as you optimize your cash flow.
 The second is you can set up an affiliate program with a local cheaper gym in which you can recommend the clients to.

 As a coach, you need to look out for yourself, while you may want to help everyone that you come in contact with you must make sure that you create a sustainable coaching business first.

 James has seen coaches fail time and time again because of lowering their price or offering multiple service offerings.
 Thus, he has devoted a whole section of the OPEX Coaching Certificate Program (CCP) to the business of coaching.
-Get an introduction to James’ business principles when you sign up for the Free 7-Day OPEX Coaching Course.
+Get an introduction to James’ business principles when you download this free Coach’s Toolkit.